 Role: The Treasurer is responsible for managing the finances of the Caucus.
 The term of office shall be two years with the option to renew for two-year increments subject to review by the Executive (appointed).

 Bio: Jenn is an Educational Developer at Niagara College.
 She holds a PhD in Media Studies from Western University and has extensive experience integrating technology into teaching and learning.
 As an Educational Developer in the Centre for Academic Excellence, her main focus is the development and support of technology-enhanced learning initiatives, both at Niagara College and collaboratively with other institutions.
 She is involved in a number of technology-enhanced learning initiatives including learning management system training, workshop development, and project managing the development of online and hybrid courses and open educational resources.
+Her work also includes a significant focus on work integrated learning, and she has managed the development of the Experiential Learning Toolkit and the Work Integrated Learning Open Module Initiative.
 In addition to her work at Niagara College, Jenn is also an adjunct faculty member in the Faculty of Information and Media Studies at Western University.
 Term started: March 2018 (appointed)

 EDC Vice-Chair, Awards and Recognition

 Role: The Vice-Chair, Awards and Recognition, coordinates the EDC Awards, the EDC grant program, the EDC Accreditation program and the EDC bursaries.
 The term of office shall be two years with a maximum of two consecutive terms.